Glycocalyx: Disruption and disease

+Some key components of the glycocalyx such as syndecans, heparan sulphate, chondroitin sulphate and hyaluronan can be shed of the endothelial layer by enzymes.
+Hyaluronidase, hepararanse/heparinase, matrix and membrane-type matrix metalloproteases, thrombin, plasmin and elastase are some examples of enzymes that can induce shedding of the glycocalyx and these sheddases can therefor contribute to degradation of the glycocalyx layer in several pathological conditions.
+Research shows that plasma hyaluronidase activity is decreased in experimental as well as in clinical septic shock and is therefore not considered to be a sheddase in sepsis.
+Concomitant, the endogenous plasma inhibition of hyaluronidase is increased and could serve as a protection against glycocalyx shedding.

 Fluid shear stress is also a potential problem if the glycocalyx is degraded for any reason.
 This type of frictional stress is caused by the movement of viscous fluid (i.e. blood) along the lumen boundary.
 Another similar experiment was carried out to determine what kinds of stimuli cause fluid shear stress.
 The initial measurement was taken with intravital microscopy, which showed a slow-moving plasma layer, the glycocalyx, of 1 μm thick.
 Light dye damaged the glycocalyx minimally, but that small change increased capillary hematocrit.
 Thus, fluorescence light microscopy should not be used to study the glycocalyx because that particular method uses a dye.
 The glycocalyx can also be reduced in thickness when treated with oxidized LDL.
 These stimuli, along with many other factors, can cause damage to the delicate glycocalyx.
 These studies are evidence that the glycocalyx plays a crucial role in cardiovascular system health.

 In bacteria and nature

 A glycocalyx, literally meaning "sugar coat" (glykys = sweet, kalyx = husk), is a network of polysaccharides that project from cellular surfaces of bacteria, which classifies it as a universal surface component of a bacterial cell, found just outside the bacterial cell wall.
 A distinct, gelatinous glycocalyx is called a capsule, whereas an irregular, diffuse layer is called a slime layer.
 This coat is extremely hydrated and stains with ruthenium red.

 Bacteria growing in natural ecosystems, such as in soil, bovine intestines, or the human urinary tract, are surrounded by some sort of glycocalyx-enclosed microcolony.
 It serves to protect the bacterium from harmful phagocytes by creating capsules or allowing the bacterium to attach itself to inert surfaces, such as teeth or rocks, via biofilms (e.g. Streptococcus pneumoniae attaches itself to either lung cells, prokaryotes, or other bacteria which can fuse their glycocalices to envelop the colony).